 AWS setup

-SmartDeploy uses AWS for EC2 deployments, CodeBuild + ECR for remote Docker image builds, an Application Load Balancer (ALB) for HTTPS and custom-domain routing, SSM for remote commands, STS for identity checks, and optionally ACM for TLS certificates on the ALB.
+SmartDeploy uses AWS for CodeBuild + ECR image builds, ECS Fargate runtime deployments, an Application Load Balancer (ALB) for HTTPS and custom-domain routing, STS for identity checks, and optionally ACM for TLS certificates on the ALB.

 Use this guide together with: